Potsticker Soup

 Creating depth in Asian soups is all about layering flavors.
 The combination of ginger, garlic, and sesame oil creates an aromatic base that transforms simple broth into something extraordinary.
 My personal secret is adding a piece of kombu (dried kelp) to the broth while it simmers - it adds an incredible depth that your guests will notice but won't be able to identify.

-Potsticker Soup Recipe Pin it
+Potsticker Soup Recipe Save

 Potsticker Soup Recipe | kitchenscroll.com